 As parents, you should ensure that your child gets the level of instruction and experience that’s needed1.
 In addition, it’s better to start simple and work your way up the complexities as you gain more confidence, step by step.

 You should talk to the children first as these changes can be stressful for them.
 You should also discuss the schedule that you are going to implement and prepare them accordingly.
 Create a learning at home routine so that everyone is on the same page and knows what will happen at certain parts of the day.
-You should include snack and play breaks so it becomes fun and enjoyable as well.
+You should include snacks, play breaks or even online learning games for kids so it becomes fun and enjoyable as well.
 Make sure to be flexible with the schedule because it’s good for both your child's and your well being2.

 Learning at Home: DIY or Online School?